Configuring SNMPv3 Trap Receivers in Python

 The production pattern below implements:

-1. AuthPriv enforcement using SHA-256 for HMAC and AES-256-CFB for payload encryption
+1. AuthPriv enforcement using SHA-1 for HMAC (the usmHMACSHAAuthProtocol constant) and AES-128-CFB for payload encryption (usmAesCfb128Protocol)

 Production Code Implementation